VIFO1/nodejs-finance-integration-sdk/README.md

 # finance-integration-sdk
-PHP SDK finance of VIFO
+Node.js SDK for VIFO Finance
-# PHP File Usage Guide
+# Nodejs File Usage Guide
 ## Purpose
 This Nodejs file uses services from `VifoServiceFactory` to perform banking, money transfer and other requests.
 The following guide provides detailed information on how to use and understand the functions of the code.

 ## Requirements